wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
-<td><p>Set this property to "true" on a message to indicate that no response message is expected for it once it is forwarded from the ESB profile.
-In other words, the ESB profile will do an out-only invocation with such messages.
-It is very important to set this property on messages that are involved in out-only invocations to prevent the ESB profile from registering unnecessary callbacks for response handling and eventually running out of memory.</p></td>
+<td><p>Set this property to "true" on a message to indicate that no response message is expected for it once it is forwarded from the Micro Integrator.
+In other words, the Micro Integrator will do an out-only invocation with such messages.
+It is very important to set this property on messages that are involved in out-only invocations to prevent the Micro Integrator from registering unnecessary callbacks for response handling and eventually running out of memory.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Description for value="true"<br />
 </strong></p></td>
 <td><div class="content-wrapper">
-<p>Set this property to "true" on a message to indicate that no response message is expected for it once it is forwarded from the ESB profile.
-In other words, the ESB profile will do an out-only invocation with such messages.
-It is very important to set this property on messages that are involved in out-only invocations to prevent the ESB profile from registering unnecessary callbacks for response handling and eventually running out of memory.</p>
+<p>Set this property to "true" on a message to indicate that no response message is expected for it once it is forwarded from the Micro Integrator.
+In other words, the Micro Integrator will do an out-only invocation with such messages.
+It is very important to set this property on messages that are involved in out-only invocations to prevent the Micro Integrator from registering unnecessary callbacks for response handling and eventually running out of memory.</p>
 <div class="code panel pdl" style="border-width: 1px;">
 <div class="codeContent panelContent pdl">
 <div class="sourceCode" id="cb1" data-syntaxhighlighter-params="brush: java; gutter: false; theme: Confluence" data-theme="Confluence" style="brush: java; gutter: false; theme: Confluence"><pre class="sourceCode java"><code class="sourceCode java"><span id="cb1-1"><a href="#cb1-1"></a>&lt;property name=<span class="st">&quot;OUT_ONLY&quot;</span> value=<span class="st">&quot;true&quot;</span>/&gt;</span></code></pre></div>